6.14. jules_snow.nml

 LAI distribution parameter for calculation of snow albedo.

 A power-law distribution of leaf area density is assumed within the canopy for calculating masking of snow by vegetation using the embedded scheme.
-Larger values imply greater densities toward the base of the canopy.
+Higher values indicate that snow is more effective in covering vegetation.

 Only used if l_embedded_snow = TRUE.